xjsender/haoide/README.md

-# Salesforce development tool for Sublime Text 3
+# Sublime IDE for salesforce
 This plugin support Sublime Text 3 for windows.

 # Sceenshot #